Lewis Lancaster: Academic career

+In 2008 Lancaster gave the Burke Lectureship on Religion & Society.

 Lancaster is the research adviser for the Buddha's Birthday Education Project, which has documented and hosted art exhibitions of the celebration of the Buddha's birthday in Chinese Buddhism throughout history.

+Korean Buddhist Canon

 Lancaster was a key figure in the creation of descriptive catalogue and digitization of the Korean Buddhist Canon.
 He was awarded the 2014 Grand Award from the Korean Buddhist Order for his contribution to Buddhism.